edgardomortiz/Captus/docs/content/assembly/extract/options.md

 ## *Proteins extraction global options (Scipio)*
 ___
 ### **`--max_loci_scipio_x2`**
-When the number of loci in a protein reference file exceeds this number, `Captus` will not run a second, more exhaustive round of Scipio.
+When the number of loci in a protein reference file exceeds this number, `Captus` will not run a second, more exhaustive round of `Scipio`.
 Usually the results from the first round are extremely similar and sufficient, the second round can become extremely slow as the number of reference proteins grows.

 This argument is optional, the default is **2000**.
 ___
 ### **`--predict`**
 Scipio flags introns as dubious when the splice signals are not found at the exon edges, this may indicate that there are additional aminoacids in the recovered protein that are not present in the reference protein.
 Enable this flag to attempt translation of these dubious introns, if the translation does not introduce premature stop codons they will be added to the recovered protein.
+Recommended if you are extracting from RNA assemblies (introns would have been removed in this type of data).
 ___
 ## *Nuclear proteins (Scipio)*
 ___